Northwest Arkansas Community College: Funding key for finding athletic director, building sports program

-The matter is on the agenda for approval at Monday's meeting of the college's Board of Trustees, according to committee chairman Todd Schwartz, who's also a board member.
+The matter is on the agenda for approval at Monday's meeting of the college's board of trustees, according to committee chairman Todd Schwartz, who is also a board member.

 "If a sustainable model of funding is approved, the goal would be to hire an athletic director after July 1, 2023," said Grant Hodges, executive director of community and government relations and marketing, in an email.